 To build the movement for healthcare as a human right we are harnessing the power of our personal stories.
 Stories make the political issues personal and illustrate how the current system fails to guarantee healthcare for all of us.
-Regardless political ideology, no one wants to see friends and loved ones suffer due to healthcare costs.

 The goal of canvassing is the engage *new* folks in our work by listening to their healthcare experiences and inviting them to take action for a healthcare system that works for all of us.
 We encourage you to employ these materials to reach people commonly excluded from access to health care, such as knocking doors in working class and low-income communities or free health/dental clinics.

 Thank you for stepping up to build this movement in your community!
+Sign up to be a Canvassing Team leader here!

-Health Care Rights and Access Survey (You will need several copies.)
+Health Care Rights and Access Survey (You will need several copies!)

 Hand out - printable half page flier with basics about the New York Health Act and number for the NYS Senate Switchboard.